 The Simons Electron Microscopy Center provides expertise and resources for understanding both molecular and cellular structures.
 Molecular structure determination is enabled by high-end transmission electron microscopes (TEMs), direct detection cameras, and computational support for single particle analysis.
 Cellular structure determination is enabled by tomographic reconstructions using the TEMs and a focused ion beam (FIB) scanning electron microscope (SEM).
 SEMC is supported by dues from member institutions as well as the Simons Foundation.

-Major renovations continue to the SEMC suite to get ready for the Krios#2 and to upgrade the HVAC system.
+Major renovations to the SEMC suite will continue through most of July.
 Our current plan for the renovations is as below, but please bear with us as major changes like these cannot always be held to a strict timeline.